Confidentiality of client information

 You should also comply with any special restrictions imposed by law or the court on the passing of confidential information, for example in cases involving children.

-If you are a regulated firm, all your staff members including support staff, consultants and locums, owe a duty of confidentiality to all clients and disciplinary proceedings may involve both the firm and employees.
+If you are a regulated firm, all your staff members including support staff, consultants and locums, owe a duty of confidentiality to all clients and disciplinary proceedings may involve both your firm and its employees.

 Firms and individual practitioners should note the need to distinguish their professional obligations of confidentiality from the concept of legal professional privilege.
 Legal professional privilege can only be waived by the client (and not the firm).
 In brief terms, confidential information may be disclosed where it is appropriate to do so but privilege is absolute, and privileged information cannot therefore be disclosed.
 Confidential communications between lawyers and clients for the purpose of obtaining and giving legal advice are privileged.
 If you are considering whether to disclose information your first question may be whether it is privileged or simply confidential.